 The director may make inspections during construction, alteration or operation and maintenance as deemed necessary to ensure that the impounding structure is being constructed, altered or operated and maintained in compliance with the permit or certificate issued by the board.
+During the maintenance, construction, or alteration of any dam or reservoir, the director shall require the owner to perform, at the owner's expense, such work or tests as necessary to obtain information sufficient to enable the director to determine whether conformity with the plans and specifications approved by the certificate is being secured.
 The director shall provide the owner a copy of the findings of these inspections.
 This inspection does not relieve the owner from the responsibility of providing adequate inspection during construction or operation and maintenance.
 Periodic inspections during construction or alteration shall be conducted under the supervision of a licensed professional engineer who shall propose the frequency and nature of the inspections subject to approval by the director.
 Periodic inspections during operation and maintenance shall be conducted under the supervision of a licensed professional engineer at an interval not greater than that required to update the operation and maintenance certificate.
 At a minimum, an annual owner's inspection shall be conducted when a professional inspection is not required.
 Every owner shall provide for an inspection by a licensed professional engineer after overtopping of the impounding structure.
 A copy of the findings of each inspection with the engineer's recommendations shall be filed with the board within a reasonable period of time not to exceed 30 days subsequent to completion of the inspection.